lucee/lucee-docs/docs/03.reference/02.tags/thread/tag.md

 You can pass in any additional attributes you like which are then available within the thread in the attributes scope, which is useful for passing data into the thread.

-If you are using thread in cfscript, you can also access these via the arguments scope..
+If you are using thread in cfscript, you can also access these via the arguments scope, but this is not recommended or compatible with other cfml enginges.